Tahoth/Java-Testing/README.md

 	- "url=examplelocalhost"

 ## Maventest
-- Program for testing out some maven functions
+- Program for testing out some maven and spring functions
   - Takes in user/pass from a url call in the form of "?user=xxxx&pass=xxxx" and checks it against MYSQL database
   - MYSQL database information pulled from .properties file